dawsontoth/midi-shell-commands/README.md

 chmod +x scripts/noteon.60.sh
 ```

+## Daemon mode (macOS)

+- On macOS, when you run `npm install` for this package, it will:
+  - Create the directory `~/Documents/MidiShellCommands` if it does not exist.
+  - Install a LaunchAgent at `~/Library/LaunchAgents/com.midi-shell-commands.plist` that starts `midi-shell-commands` at login, watching
+    that directory.
+  - Attempt to load the LaunchAgent immediately so it begins running right away.
+- Logs can be found at `~/Library/Logs/midi-shell-commands.stdout.log` and `~/Library/Logs/midi-shell-commands.stderr.log`.
+- To manage the LaunchAgent manually:
+  - Reload:
+    `launchctl unload ~/Library/LaunchAgents/com.midi-shell-commands.plist && launchctl load -w ~/Library/LaunchAgents/com.midi-shell-commands.plist`
+  - Disable autostart: `launchctl unload -w ~/Library/LaunchAgents/com.midi-shell-commands.plist`
+  - Remove: delete the plist file and unload it.
+- If you run `midi-shell-commands` with no arguments, it will also default to watching `~/Documents/MidiShellCommands`.

 ## Notes and behavior

 - Only non-hidden files in the scripts directory are considered (files not starting with a dot).